gonzalu/ComfyUI_YFG_Comical/README.md

 ![Image Histograms Generator (compact)](img/image2histogramscompact.png)

 This version of the node reduces the number of outputs to just two: Original and Histogram.
-You have a choice of using the node as a preview node and chose what to dispolay in the node: The selected Histogram or the Orginal Image.
-The Histogram output will send the selected Histogramto the next node.
+You have a choice of using the node as a preview node and chose what to display in the node: The selected Histogram or the Orginal Image.
+The Histogram output will send the selected Histogram to the next node.

 ### Image Halftone Generator